fivexl/lprobe/README.md

 [![FivexL](https://releases.fivexl.io/fivexlbannergit.jpg)](https://fivexl.io/)

-# Why lprobe?
+# Why LProbe?
 A command-line tool to perform Local Health Check Probes inside Container Images (ECS, Docker, Kubernetes).
 When your container gets breached, the intruder/attacker can use tools like wget or curl to download more tools for further exploitation and lateral movement within your system.
-Thus we developed lprobe as wget/curl replacement for hardened and secure container images.
+Thus we developed LProbe as wget/curl replacement for hardened and secure container images.
 ## HOW TO
 ### Local run
 ```shell